 Growing Community Garden

-Our Mission: The mission of the Growing Community Garden is to provide a foraging garden where people cooperate in growing food, growing community, and growing in love.
+Our Mission: The mission of the Growing Community Garden is to provide a foraging garden where people cooperate to grow fresh organic food, develop a just, loving community, and promote better health through education and good nutrition.

 Our Values: